camacluc/CS361-Project/README.md

 `json
 {
-  "message": "Congrats John Doe!
+  "message": "Congrats Jane Doe!
 Your appointment on 2023-12-01 at 14:30 has been booked!", "status": "success"
 }`